Building Higher Education Apps — Ensuring Success By Identifying Students’ Needs

 Homework help applications

 When looking at homework help applications, popular options can be surprising.
 Despite being banned on many college campuses (due to security concerns), TikTok has become more than social media for many, with students turning to the app for homework help.
 In fact, 51% of college students have used the app for help with academic work, and of this group, 58% prefer using TikTok over other search engines, according to key findings of an Intelligent.com survey of 1,000 current 4-year college students in the United States.
+The platform’s unique format, combining short-form videos and creative content, not only aids in academic assistance but also garners appreciation, reflected in the form of TikTok likes from users who find the content helpful and engaging.

 “TikTok’s surge in popularity, especially among Gen Z, is credited to its engaging short-form content and trends,” says education advisor Blanca Villagomez.
 “While it has its advantages and disadvantages as an educational tool, seeking reputable sources on the platform can be beneficial for understanding topics.”